 - supporting the park’s purpose, significance, and fundamental resources and values.

 Visitor use management is a flexible and scalable set of tools and strategies for managing visitor use that supports appropriate public access to these valued places, while ensuring long-term viability of resources that make quality visitor experiences possible.
-You can find more info and Key Talking Points on the Google Drive.

 In the fall of 2017, staff from the Intermountain Region (IMR) developed a regional visitor use management workgroup to focus on addressing these issues and looking at ways to improve access and visitor experiences.
 In addition to the workgroup members, several sub-groups assist to carry out work plan tasks.